 With a chuckle from the kitchen, we have a lot of fun with sous chefs in our kitchen and I encourage the ideas, so long as the ingredients are real food.

 Since bananas are a great source of potassium and fat, we add almond butter for high protein.
 Best if soaked and crisped. [see here]

 1 banana per child

 A jar of organic peanut butter or almond butter (without sugar is best)

 Organic shredded coconut (optional)

 Everyone washes their hands.
 Give every child a plate with a banana and a butter knife.

-Cut banana into bite size pieces.
-Spread peanut/almond butter on the slice and press into the next banana piece until all slices are smeared with nut butter and the caterpillar sticks together.
+Cut banana into bite-size pieces.
+Spread peanut/ almond/ or coconut butter on the slice and press into the next banana piece until all slices are smeared with nut butter and the caterpillar sticks together.

-Put on eyes.
+Put on the eyes.
 Sprinkle some shredded coconut on for a little furry caterpillar or for snow.